-If you’re a DIYer and thinking of installing a mini split yourself, you’ll be happy to know that doing so can save you money.
-Whether you are planning on installing a traditional mini split and having a professional come in to charge the system and start it up or going for the even easier option of installing a 100% DIY mini split system, you can reap some pretty serious saving.
+If you’re a DIYer and thinking of installing a mini split yourself, you’ll be happy to know that yes, it is possible, and doing so can save you money.
+Whether you are planning on installing a traditional mini split and having a professional come in to charge the system and start it up or going for the even easier option of installing a 100% DIY mini split system, you can reap some pretty serious savings.
 And to top it all off, you’ll end up saving money in the long run since mini split systems are highly efficient compared to central heat and air.

 In order to successfully install your new unit, there are a few key details to keep in mind to make the installation process a bit easier.
 By taking these factors into consideration, you’ll ensure that your mini split installation is as smooth and successful as possible.